MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/configurations/flow-control-in-configurations.md

 ## Summary

-In summary, you can use any PowerShell language feature within a Configuration.
+In summary, you can use any PowerShell language feature within a `Configuration`.

 This includes things like: